vrabbi/tap-workshop/workshop/content/exercises/05-Deployment.md

 * Username: ```admin```
 * password ```{{ ENV_HARBOR_PASSWORD }}```

 Once you are logged in, click on **demo** in the Projects list, and then click on the **vrabbi/java-web-app-%session_namespace%** repo.
 You will see artifacts for the java-web-app application.
-If you want to verify which image is yours, you can check the sha256 for your container image with this command:
+If you want to verify which image is the application image that was just built, you can check the sha256 for your container image with this command:

 ```execute
 kp image list